paulmalisani/paulmalisani.github.io/content/publications/_index.md

 ---
-title: "List of Publications"
+title: "Other stuff I do"
-subtitle: ""
+subtitle: "and other things too"
 summary: "
 authors: []
 tags: []